fmerg/pymerkle/docs/storage.rst

 Simple list
 -----------

-This is the simplest possible non-peristent implementation utilizing a list as storage.
+This is the simplest possible non-persistent implementation utilizing a list as storage.
 It expects strings as entries and encodes them in utf-8 before hashing.